Czarean/EduTrack/README.md

 czardcryptopirate@gmail.com
 Discord: crypto_pirate.

-I am a noob developer; Motoko is my first language, and if you wish to help or advise me on the code, I would be very grateful and excited to collaborate and learn from other Motoko and Frontend developers.
+I am a Junior Motoko developer.
+Motoko is my first language, and if you wish to help or advise me on the code, I would be very grateful and excited to collaborate and learn from other Motoko and Frontend developers.
 You can contact me via email, or private message on my X (Twitter) account, or Discord.

 ______________________________________________________________________________________________________________________________________________